chillslash/SchoolBot/README.md

 # SchoolBot

-Coded this in 2017 during school as an interesting way to log homework
+Coded this in Python in 2017 during school as an interesting way to log homework

 Commands:
 [(monday-friday)] - Shows timetable